Why Honey Brown Eyes Turn Heads Everywhere

 Lens features: A combination of dark and light brown, with a soft golden aperture, lighter in the center and slightly deeper at the edges, presenting a layered mixed-color texture.

-Wearing effect: It can make the eyes show subtle changes under different lights, warm brown during the day, and a faint golden light when the light is intense, which looks bright and mysterious.
+Wearing effect: It can make the eyes show subtle changes under different lights, warm brown during the day, and a faint golden light when the light is intense.